urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/09 Functional programming.md

     }

 Lambda expressions
-  Also called anonymous function, its used to declare a function that not necessarily have a name,
+  Also called anonymous function, are used to declare a function that not necessarily have a name,
     and can be implement right in a method body
   It is used to implement the abstract method of any FunctionalInterface, in the way
     DistanceCalculator distanceCalculator = (city1, city2) -> city1.getLogitude() - city2.getLogitude();
+  You can use the var type for declaring parameters,
+    (var a ) -> a*a;
+  It is not possible to apply annotations on the parameters you specify the type it is possible to access a local variable that is in scope of the lambda expressions,
+    only if that variable is declared final or effectively final

 Method references
   Lambda functions and method references are interchangeable